 Crash course in using Instagram to promote your startup

 Instagram is a crucial tool for any startup.
-It is well known in marketing for attracting new consumers, but it can also play a major part in showcasing the benefits of working for your fun and dynamic company to potential new employees.
+It is well known in marketing for attracting new consumers, but it can also play a major part in showcasing the benefits of working for your fun, dynamic company to potential new employees.
 Failing to capitalise on the merits of this particular social media channel will leave you with huge holes in your reach as a new company.
 Fortunately, creating amazing visual feeds that reflect your business is not as hard as it seems, as long as you follow a few simple rules.

 1. Stick to a theme